jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This is Louis Rossmann.
 He owns an electronics repair business.
 He's also a YouTuber who teaches people how to repair electronics.
 When Louis needed a new store location, he went to a big company but got better help online from a stranger.
-All because both persons control their own software.
-Credit: [Rossman Group](https://www.youtube.com/user/rossmanngroup/featured)._ [Reader Mode.](https://youtu.be/ggrkTLEfFXA)
+All because both customer and worker controlled their own software.
+Credit: [Rossman Group](https://www.youtube.com/user/rossmanngroup/featured).
+[Reader Mode.](https://youtu.be/ggrkTLEfFXA)_

 ## Economic Levers of Power